 Page 2 of 2

 The level of distortion is reasonably well controlled for a zoom lens.
-At 50mm there're relatively pronounced barrel distortions (~1.2%) changing to a similar degree of pincushion distortions (~1.1%) at 135mm.
+At 50mm there is relatively pronounced barrel distortion (~1.2%) changing to a similar degree of pincushion distortion (~1.1%) at 135mm.
 At 85mm the two forces even out (~0.4%).

 The chart above has a real-world size of about 120x80cm.

 The Tokina is a dedicated APS-C lens so the vignetting is a little bit more pronounced at f/2.8 (~0.4-0.8EV).
 However, this is still pretty decent for such a kind of lens.
 As usual, stopping down reduces the issue.